tjjlemaire/WebSONIC/README.md

 Local use
 ----------

-To run the app locally, simply open a terminal at the location of the application directory and type in:
+You can run the application from a local terminal with a single command line (in the app directory):

-	python run.py
+	python run.py [-d]

-Then, visit [http://127.0.0.1:8050/viewer](http://127.0.0.1:8050/viewer) in your web browser.
-You should see the app displaying.
+The [-d] or [--debug] extra parameter is to run the application in "debug" mode (restarting upon file save).

+Then, open a browser at [http://127.0.0.1:8050/viewer](http://127.0.0.1:8050/viewer) to use the application.

 Remote deployment (Linux)